Home/Legumes/Dragon Tongue Bean

 Clinical Encyclopedia

 The Dragon Tongue Bean is a unique variety of snap bean known for its striking purple and yellow striped appearance.
-It is not only visually appealing but also packed with nutrients, making it a great addition to a healthy diet.
+It is not only visually appealing but also offers a sweet, tender flavor and is rich in nutrients.

 Scientific NamePhaseolus vulgaris